oney/react-turbo/README.md

 ## The ultimate solution for React performance optimization

 `react-turbo` transforms your React apps to have truly **fine-grained reactivity**, so you don't need to worry about performance optimization anymore.
+Read [this article](https://medium.com/@anokyy/react-turbo-the-ultimate-solution-to-optimize-react-performance-b666ca9db0b5) to know more.

 ## Installatoin

 `react-turbo` comes with a babel plugin, so the prerequisite is `react-app-rewired`.
+If you've installed it, you can skip.

+### Install `react-app-rewired` and `customize-cra`

 Follow the steps of [`react-app-rewired`](https://github.com/timarney/react-app-rewired) and [`customize-cra`](https://github.com/arackaf/customize-cra).

 ```
 npm i --save-dev react-app-rewired customize-cra
 ```
 Modify `package.json`, add `config-overrides.js` and `.babelrc`.

-Then, install `react-turbo` and the plugin
+### Install `react-turbo` and the plugin
 ```
+npm i react-turbo
 npm i --save-dev babel-plugin-react-turbo
-npm i react-turbo
 ```
 Modify `.babelrc`
 ```